 For years a friend of mine, Michelle, who has lived here forever and is now a top-class wedding planner, tried to convince me that I should visit.

-Then another friend bought an old villa near here and restored it.
-I saw the photo of the table set for lunch, that's the photo up top, and thought... what's missing?
+Then another friend opened a B&B. I saw the photo of the breakfast table and view, that's the photo up top, and thought... what's missing?

 Well me of course.